 - ½ teaspoon mustard seeds

 - salt as required

-- Chop the ash gourd.
+- Rinse the ash gourd.
 Peel and later chop the ash gourd and keep them ready with the chopped onions and green chili.
 Remove the seeds from the ash gourd.

 - Add the curry leaves and green chilli.
-Fry for some seconds.
+Sauté for a few seconds.

 - Now add the ash gourd.

 - Add the turmeric powder and saute for a minute.